Table Of Contents

 have all demanded website owners to make their websites mobile-friendly to gain higher rankings.

 Bing has also transformed the SEO world through their algorithm updates.
 They have recently updated them to support app indexing more efficiently to cater the increasing search volume for smartphone apps (Wehren, 2015).
-Redefining the accepted sitemap file sizes from 10mb to 50mb is another important change that they have made last year (Canel, 2016)
+Redefining the accepted sitemap file sizes from 10mb to 50mb is another significant change that they have made last year (Canel, 2016)

 New Technological Advancements

 There have been some significant advancements in Artificial Intelligence (AI) in the past few years.
 By the end of 2015, Google had integrated an AI system called RankBrain to their main search algorithm.
-Its primary objective is to learn search patterns and make searching on the web much easier and more effective.
+Its primary objective is to learn search patterns and make searching on the web much more comfortable and more effective.
 RankBrain has also made some positive impacts on Search Engine Optimisation by making ambiguous search queries more concise and understandable.
 For example, it would convert a search query like “Brown coloured sweet confectionery” to Chocolate.
 Following is a search conducted on Google with it, and as it can be seen, chocolate or chocolate products are highlighted on 4 out of 7 top results despite the ambiguity.

 Web 3.0 is another technological leap that primarily aims to provide the best possible user experience.
 It has lowered the expectations of the users when conducting searches on the web.
 From an SEO perspective, it means more quality and highly relevant content.
 It has also defined new standards for website usability.
 Most of the search engines have already begun to enforce them by penalising sites with low usability by lowering their rankings.
 Google is strict on penalties.
 If your site has been hit with a penalty, then you should consult someone experienced in Google penalty recovery.